 The important thing to keep in mind is that creating project estimates is an iterative process.
 The more you do it, the better you’ll get, in part because you’ll have more historical data to look back at.
 Here are some ways to ensure you get better with every estimate:

 When you wrap up a project, stop to take note of how it worked out.
 Did it end up in the red?
 In other words, did it cost you more than you charged the client?
 If so, that probably means that your estimates were off.

 It helps to understand why.
 Did the scope change?
 Was your team not using time efficiently?
 Did the client have a lot of feedback?
-Not only will having answers to these questions help you improve how a project is run, they’ll also help you refine future estimates as you get better at anticipating the unexpected.
+Not only having the answers to these questions will help you improve how a project is run, but they’ll also help you refine future estimates as you get better at anticipating the unexpected.